SciBorgs/SciGuides/reference-sheets/FileStructure.md

 Next up, we'll go over `test/java/robot`.
 This directory only has one file currently:
 - `RobotTest.java`: If you look at the contents of this file, it is a test class with a single test called `initialize`.
 All that this test does is create a new instance of `Robot.java`.
 So this test will only fail if initializing the robot throws an error.
 This tiny little test is actually very important, because it will catch if there is a `NullPointerException` in our code (if we try to use something that isn't initialized).

-Throughout a project, You will add files to `test/java/robot` to test the new classes that you create in `main/java/robot`.
+In a project, you will add files to `test/java/robot` to test the new classes that you create in `main/java/robot`.
 And you'll be testing more specific behavior than `RobotTest.java` does!